 - Additional information for verifying your identity

 - Be sure to reply to the IRS as soon as possible so as to avoid any additional fees.
-This can also help to preserve your right to appeal should need be.
+This can also help to preserve your right to appeal.

 - Regardless of whether or not you are able to pay the outstanding amount in full, it’s still important to make payments when agreed upon (even if it’s just a small amount).